18F/dol-whd-14c/CONTRIBUTING.md

   $ git checkout -b [new branch name]

   ```
-  **Branch naming**

-  - No branches should be prefixed with the name master.
+  - Branches should not be prefixed with the name master.
   - Sprint branches should be prefixed with "sprint" (i.e sprint1, sprintA)
   - Feature branch names should feature its parent sprint branch name along with a name for the feature (i.e. sprint1/feature1, sprint2/test1, sprint2/fix1)